Analgesic, anti-inflammatory and hypouricemic effects of GT1 film-coated tablets on experimental animals

 Experimental animals

-In this study, we used Wistar rats (150-200 g in weight) and Swiss mice (20-22 g in weight), regardless of sex.
+In this study, we used rats (150-200 g in weight) and mice (20-22 g in weight), regardless of sex.
 Ten rats/mice were housed in cages at the Department of Pharmacology, Hanoi Medical University, Vietnam for at least 1 week prior to investigation.
 The cages had standard access to rodent diet and water ad libitum.
 The study protocol was approved by the Institutional Review Board of the Military Institute of Traditional Medicine, Hanoi, Vietnam (Code 05/QD-VYHCTQD, date 04/01/2017).

 Methods